Griselinia lucida: Description

 In general, this tree can grow up to 10–15 metres tall.
 It has rough and short branches which can stretch to 15 decimetres in diameter.
-The shape of apical leaf is broad-ovate to ovate-oblong or rounded with smooth margin.
-The yellow-green leaves are thick and glossy and their width can be 5-12 cm long by 4-5cm wide; one edge is usually a little longer than the other edge at the base - one of the typical characteristics.
+The shape of the apical leaf is broad-ovate to ovate-oblong or rounded with smooth margin.
+The yellow-green leaves are thick and glossy and their width can be 5–12 cm long by 4–5 cm wide; one edge is usually a little longer than the other edge at the base — one of the typical characteristics.
 They are arranged on the stem in the alternate pattern.
 The greenish flowers are quite small and are borne on slim twigs from late spring to mid-summer.
 The panicles of flowers are small, too.
 Five petals are owned by the pistillate flowers.
-The dark purple or black berries can be 6-7 mm long and appear in mid-summer, ripening from autumn to winter.
+The dark purple or black berries can be 6–7 mm long and appear in mid-summer, ripening from autumn to winter.

 Distribution

 Throughout the North Island, and in the South Island to North Canterbury in the east and South Westland.
-It can be found everywhere from lowland to high hills or forest or shrub land.
+It can be found everywhere from lowland to high hills or forest or shrubland.
 It is more common in the South Island than the North Island.
 In the North Island, it grows at higher altitudes than in the South Island.